sorendipitous/umi-whs/README.md

 - Set BGM/Chapter popup off by default
 - _no Naku Koro ni_ changed to _When They Cry_ (to match the official English title convention with the logos)
 - _Nocturne of Truth and Illusions_ is now _Nocturne of **the** Truth and Illusions_ (to match _Rondo of **the** Witch and Reasoning_ and _Symphony of **the** Cat Box and Dreams_)

-- Fixed a typo in an EP8 character TIP
+# New in G0.2
+- Updated to Umineko Project 8.2b
+- Support for the Witch Hunt translation

 ## Known Issues
 - Credits scenes use the old logos/titles, simply because the images haven't been edited yet
 - Changed files have not been added to file verification at the start of the game
 - Patch relies on ons.cfg settings to increase Japanese text size and skip file verification
-- No openings displayed at launch
+- No openings shown when launching the game
 - Legacy op1.ogg is the same file as op.ogg, just required separately for the current script of the music box to work
 - Smaller text than preferable in some scenes to avoid awkward line breaks